dotnet/runtime/src/libraries/System.Globalization/README.md

 Documentation can be found at https://learn.microsoft.com/en-us/dotnet/api/system.globalization?view=net-7.0.

 ## Contribution Bar
-- [x] [We consider new features, Bug fixes, new APIs and performance changes](../../libraries/README.md#primary-bar).
+- [x] [We consider new features, bug fixes, new APIs and performance changes](../../libraries/README.md#primary-bar).
 The development should be done in [System.Private.Corelib](https://github.com/dotnet/runtime/tree/main/src/libraries/System.Private.CoreLib/src/System/Globalization).
 - [x] [We consider PRs that target this library for new source code analyzers](../../libraries/README.md#secondary-bars)

 ## Source